kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/conditionals/bonus.md

 ---

-**The practice and project on this page are bonus material.
-If you finish the required project before the week is up, you should work on them to keep building your Python skills.**
+> The practice and project on this page are **bonus material**.
+If you finish the required project before the week is up, you can work on them to keep building your Python skills.

 ## Practice: Print multiples